S R K Nair: Awards and medals

 During 38 years of his career, Nair has been awarded several medals: AOC-in-C Commendation, Chief of the Air Staff Commendation, GOC-in-C Commendation, Mention-in-Despatch (1999), the Vayu Sena Medal (2005), the Ati Vishisht Seva Medal (January 2010) and the Param Vishisht Seva Medal (January 2017).

 Personal life

 He is married to Geethanjali Nair and their daughter Karthika Nair (Director & Head of Operations, Praesedia Biotherapeutics Pvt.
-Ltd.) is married to Manu Balachandran, Deputy Editor, Forbes India.
+Ltd.) is married to Manu Balachandran, Deputy Editor, Fortune India.